Mississippi State football coach Mike Leach dies at 61 - WHIZ News

 Leach fought through a bout with pneumonia late in this season, coughing uncontrollably at times during news conferences, but seemed to be improving, according to those who worked with him.

-News of him falling gravely ill swept through college football the past few days and left many who knew him stunned, hoping and praying for Leach’s recovery under grim circumstances.
+News of him falling gravely ill swept through college football the past few days and left many who knew him stunned, hoping and praying for a recovery.

-His impact on all levels of football — from high school to the NFL — over the last two decades runs deep and will continue for years to come.
+“It’s hard to put into words the impact that Mike Leach had on the players he coached, the game of football and me personally,” TCU coach Sonny Dykes posted on Twitter.
+“He was a unique personality and independent thinker and a great friend.
+No one had a greater influence on my life other than my father.”

+In Starkville, under gray skies, the videoboard at Davis Wade Stadium showed an image of a smiling Leach and the message: “In loving memory.”
+Black ribbons were tied to the stadium gates and flowers were left there to honor the coach.

 Leach was known for his pass-happy offense, wide-ranging interests — he wrote a book about Native American leader Geronimo, had a passion for pirates and taught a class about insurgent warfare — and rambling, off-the-cuff news conferences.

-He traveled all over the world and his curiosity knew no bounds.
-He most appreciated those who stepped outside of their expertise.
+He traveled all over the world and most appreciated those who stepped outside of their expertise.

 “One of the biggest things I admire about Michael Jordan, he got condemned a lot for playing baseball.
 I completely admired that,” Leach told The Associated Press last spring.
 “I mean, you’re gonna be dead in 100 years anyway.
 You’ve mastered basketball and you’re gonna go try to master something else, and stick your neck out and you’re not afraid to do it, and know that a lot of people are gonna be watching you while you do it.
 I thought it was awesome.”

 Leach’s teams were consistent winners at programs where success did not come easy.
-And his quarterbacks put up massive passing statistics, running a relatively simple offense called the Air Raid that he did not invent but certainly mastered.
+His quarterbacks put up massive passing statistics, running a relatively simple offense called the Air Raid that he did not invent but certainly mastered.

-As much as Leach enjoyed digging into topics other than football, he was excellent at the X’s and O’s.

 Six of the 20 best passing seasons in major college football history were by quarterbacks who played for Leach, including four of the top six.